-From academic support for youth to assistance with legal questions, healthcare, and more, community members can connect with countless outreach and engagement opportunities through the Office of Government and Community Relations at Case Western Reserve University.
+From academic support for K-12 students to assistance with legal questions, healthcare, and more; community members can connect with countless outreach and engagement opportunities through the Office of Local Government and Community Relations at Case Western Reserve University.
 Get to know some of the programs we offer that people search for most often.

 Youth Programs and Academic Support

-Housed within Case Western Reserve University, the Gelfand STEM Center introduces PreK–12 students in northeast Ohio to scientific concepts and practices to inspire their interest in STEM fields and prepare them for success in their future careers.
+Sponsored by the Case School of Engineering and the College of Arts and Sciences, the Gelfand STEM Center introduces PreK–12 students in northeast Ohio to scientific concepts and practices to inspire their interest in STEM fields and prepare them for success in their future careers.

 Each winter, the Mandel School of Applied Social Sciences collaborates with the Gelfand STEM Center to host an eight-week math program for middle and high school students in which CWRU students serve as mentors.
 The program complements Cleveland State University’s summer Math Corps program.

-Offered in partnership with East Cleveland City Schools, CWRU's Provost Scholars Program provides local middle and high school students a path to enroll at the university following mentorship and academic planning over the course of several years.
-Students who go on to enroll at CWRU receive a four-year scholarship in the amount of tuition.
+CWRU's Provost Scholars Program provides local middle and high school students in East Cleveland and Cleveland middle and high schools a path to enroll at the university following mentorship and academic planning over the course of several years.
+Provost Scholars continue to be mentored after high school graduation and become members of an extensive and supportive alumni network.

 The Cleveland Humanities Collaborative provides a pathway for students from Cuyahoga County Community College (Tri-C), Lakeland Community College, and Lorain County Community College to enroll at CWRU after earning an associate’s degree in the humanities.
 The program also facilitates mentorship and access to research funding for students who take part.

-Offered through the Division of Student Affairs, TRIO Upward Bound is a federally funded program that provides selected high school students from the Cleveland Metropolitan School District with access to academic assistance, counseling and advising, career exposure, and more.
+Offered through the Division of Student Affairs, TRIO Upward Bound is a federally funded program that provides selected high school students from the Cleveland Metropolitan School District and Euclid City Schools with access to academic assistance, counseling and advising, career exposure, and more.

 Health & Wellness Support